Instructors

 She has taught mathematics in a variety of capacities and levels - elementary math through college courses.
 Prior to teaching at WEST she taught high school mathematics in the public schools, ACT prep courses, tutored individual students, and started a tutoring ministry.
 In recent years, she has been a stay-at-home mom and has enjoyed the opportunity to homeschool her own children in addition to teaching PSEO math and ACT Test prep classes at WEST.
 She has a passion for teaching mathematics and enjoys helping students become life-long learners.
 Many of her favorite tutoring experiences have been while ministering to students in the inner-city, and she is always blessed when she sees students overcome struggles and begin to thrive.

 Her interests include music, reading, hiking, and gardening.
-She is actively involved in the music ministry of her local church and serving the practical and spiritual needs of others at CityLifeWorks, a ministry in North Minneapolis.
+She is actively involved in the music ministry of her local church and hosts a local National Bible Bee Summer Study group for kids aged 5-18.

 Mrs. Melissa Kuch